 - 3.5 The proposed allocations within the Publication Draft are focused across a number of different parts of the District.
 In preparing the Delivery Schedule, careful consideration has been given to the cumulative requirements of development across sites which are clustered within a particular area.
 This has enabled contributions to be focused on mitigating impacts within each area.
-Examples of this include: - Transport: A study has been undertaken to specifically explore the cumulative impacts on the transport system that the development sites in the area to the south of Warwick and Leamington will have.
-This has enabled contributions to be made towards the Europa Way corridor, the Banbury Road Corridor, the motorway and some town centre schemes, as well as sustainable modes of transport and bus provision. - Education: a coordinated approach to the provision of education across the area to the south of Warwick and Leamington has been established including expansion to two secondary schools and provision of four new primary schools.
-This has formed the basis of education contributions from development across that area.
+Examples of this include: - Transport: Studies have been undertaken to specifically explore the cumulative impacts on the transport system that the development sites in the area to the south of Warwick and Leamington will have.
+This has enabled contributions to be made towards the Europa Way corridor, the Banbury Road Corridor, the motorway and some town centre schemes, as well as sustainable modes of transport and bus provision. - A further study has looked at the cross boundary impacts of major development proposals intended in Stratford District.
+This work has apportioned some of the cost of improvements needed to the network in Warwick District to those developments in Stratford .

-- Education: a coordinated approach to education in Kenilworth has been developed, including a new primary school, expansion of an existing primary school and the development of a new secondary school and 6th Form. - GP Services: NHS England has considered the impact of each development sites on GP services.
-This has given rise to a set of proposals to expand a number of targeted practices, at the same time as providing a new medical centre to the south of Warwick and Leamington. - 3.6 A spatial approach is particularly important for transport to show how different development sites and different modes of transport can be integrated in to a coordinated package for key transport corridors.
+- Education: a coordinated approach to the provision of education across the area to the south of Warwick and Leamington has been established including expansion to two secondary schools and provision of four new primary schools.
+This has formed the basis of education contributions from development across that area. - Education: a coordinated approach to education in Kenilworth is being developed, including a new primary school, expansion of an existing primary school and the development of a new secondary school and 6th Form. - GP Services: NHS England has considered the impact of each development sites on GP services.
+This has given rise to a set of proposals to expand a number of targeted practices, at the same time as providing a new medical centre to the south of Warwick and Leamington.
+This work is currently being re-assessed by the CCG given that they are now the organisation that is responsible for GP services. - 3.6 A spatial approach is particularly important for transport to show how different development sites and different modes of transport can be integrated in to a coordinated package for key transport corridors.
 This corridor approach is set out in Appendix A to the IDP.
 Like other aspects of the IDP, this is also work in progress, but it does show how different modes of transport can be coordinated to maximise the effectiveness of the whole the system and within specific areas.
 This will form the basis for further work on detailed design and delivery of transport schemes in the coming months and years.